-In iOS 14, Apple made some dramatic changes to the Home Screen of iPhone.
+In recent versions of iOS, Apple has made some dramatic changes to the Home Screen of iPhone.
 In particular, it has introduced the concept of Home Screen widgets, which are similar to the widgets available on Android phones.

 Previously, use of widgets was limited to the Today View, which can be accessed by swiping from left to right on the Home Screen.
 In iOS 14, however, widgets got a design and functionality overhaul, and now any widget that's available in the Today View can also be added to the Home Screen alongside your apps.
 Then in iOS 17, Apple made widgets fully interactive, meaning you can perform actions with them without opening the associated app.

 How to Add Widgets to the Home Screen